 The Public Service Pension Plan is a multi-employer, defined benefit plan.
-Under joint trusteeship, the risks and rewards associated with the Plan's unfunded liability or surplus are shared between the employers and the plan members and will be reflected in their future contributions.
-Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of the funding.
-The last actuarial valuation was as at March 31, 2017, and showed that the Plan was at 108% funded.
-The next valuation date is to be completed no later than March 31, 2020.
+Under joint trusteeship, the risks and rewards associated with the Plan's unfunded liability or surplus are shared between the employers and the Plan members and will be reflected in their future contributions.
+Every three years, an actuarial valuation is performed to assess the financial position of the plan and the adequacy of the funding.
+The last actuarial valuation was published in December 2017 and showed that the Plan was at 108% funded as at March 31, 2017.
+The next actuarial valuation is to be completed as at March 31, 2020.

-During the year ended March 31, 2019, the PGT contributed \$1,598 (2018 - \$1,578) to the plan.
+During the year ended March 31, 2020, the PGT contributed \$1,665 (2019 - \$1,598) to the Plan.
 These contributions are included in salaries and benefits expense.
-No pension liability for this plan is included in the financial statements.
+No pension liability for this Plan is included in these financial statements.